How the Best TV Shows Build Supporting Characters Audiences Love

 The Greatest Supporting Characters

 Looking across all our shows, a few stand out as masterclasses in supporting character writing: BBA (The OA), Bowser Jenkins (Teenage Bounty Hunters), Toby and Happy (Scorpion), Wes Chandler (Startup), and Cabe Gallo (Scorpion).
 Each one could carry their own show.
+Each one has an arc that matters independent of the protagonist's journey.
 The fact that they exist to make another character's story better is a gift to the audience.
+When a show like Mindhunter builds characters like Bill Tench or Wendy Carr, it's doing the same thing — creating a world so rich that the audience wants to live in it, even after the final episode fades to black.

 Great supporting characters are one reason we love TV.
 And when a show is cancelled, losing those characters — their arcs unfinished, their futures unknown — is part of the pain.
 Browse our fan-written endings and see how the supporting characters we love get the closure they deserve.